sparwol/sparwol.github.io/content/about.md

     weight: 2
 ---

-Sparwol is a private information security and cybersecurity consultant offering a variety of services.
+Sparwol is a private information security and cybersecurity consultant offering a variety of security services to small businesses.
+'Why small businesses?' you might ask.
+The answer is simple: Small businesses are more affected by attacks.

-In order to effectively address a client's security needs, a whole-picture view is required.
-Which assets are most valuable or most important to protect?
-Where is the weakest link and how secure is it?
-How well are employees trained and educated?
-These are critical questions that must be asked.
+Small to mid-sized businesses are increasingly the victims of <a href="https://www.prnewswire.com/news-releases/43-of-cyberattacks-target-small-businesses-300729384.html">cyber attacks</a> because typically they are easier targets.
+However, with the right planning and education, businesses of any size can be properly prepared to minimizing risk, and protect their most-valued business-critical assets.